Asterisk4Magisk/XrayHelper/README.md

 ## Switch Proxy Node(Currently only compatible with xray-core)
 - switch subscribe nodes
-  `xrayhelper swtich`, should configure **xrayHelper.proxyTag** and update subscribe first, **warning: it will replace your outbounds configuration which has the same proxy tag**
+  `xrayhelper switch`, should configure **xrayHelper.proxyTag** and update subscribe first, **warning: it will replace your outbounds configuration which has the same proxy tag**
 - switch custom nodes
-  `xrayhelper swtich custom`, put custom nodes share link into `${xrayHelper.dataDir}/custom.txt` file, then you can find them use this command
+  `xrayhelper switch custom`, put custom nodes share link into `${xrayHelper.dataDir}/custom.txt` file, then you can find them use this command

 ## Credits
 - [@Loyalsoldier/v2ray-rules-dat](https://github.com/Loyalsoldier/v2ray-rules-dat)